Professor-Roger/PersonalCleanupScript/README.md

-"Script for personal system cleanup.
-Deletes temporary files, stops a specific process, and removes unnecessary files.
-For personal use only."
+"This script is a personal system cleanup tool, created for my own use and for the convenience of students in my class.
+It is designed to perform routine tasks such as deleting temporary files, stopping a specific process (Xenon.exe), and clearing unnecessary files from the system.
+The script is intended for exclusive use by myself and students in my class.